MicrosoftDocs/win32/desktop-src/FileIO/adding-users-to-an-encrypted-file.md

 ---
-Description: Example code that shows how to add a new user to an existing encrypted file by using the AddUsersToEncryptedFile function. ms.assetid: 39260882-dc02-4f08-9d9b-f170c1e391df
+description: Example code that shows how to add a new user to an existing encrypted file by using the AddUsersToEncryptedFile function. ms.assetid: 39260882-dc02-4f08-9d9b-f170c1e391df
 title: Adding Users to an Encrypted File ms.topic: article